Jaba', Jenin: Khirbet al-Naqb

 Khirbet al-Naqb is located southeast of Jaba', and has few intact remains, consisting of scattered building stones.
 The total area of the site is six dunams and it is situated on a round hill with an elevation of 510 meters above sea level, close to where Wadi Wadian and Wadi Beit Imrin meet.
 The site is named "Naqb" because it is near a naqb (old pathway) between Jaba' and Sebastia to the south.
 Pottery sherds date back to the Hellenistic, Roman, Persian and Byzantine periods.

 The only structure that has been partially preserved is the remains of structure that measures 8 meters long and five meters wide.
 It was built of large stone blocks.
 In the western slope of the hill are six burial caves, some having arched entrances, while another burial cave is located in the southern part of the site.
 In the northwestern part of the hill are a cistern, trough and several stones, likely making it the remains of an old quarry.

 Demographics

 In the 1997 census by the Palestinian Central Bureau of Statistics (PCBS), Jaba' had a population of 6,493.
 Palestinian refugees accounted for 16.4% of the inhabitants.
 In the 2007 PCBS census, the population grew to 8,492, living in 1,498 households with each household containing an average of between five and six members.
 The gender ratio was 46.7% female and 53.3% male.

+Some residents of Jaba' have origins in Hebron or Egypt, while others descend from immigrants from the nearby northern villages or in Transjordan.